Sydney Grundy: Early career

 His early one-act farce, A Little Change, was produced at the Haymarket Theatre in 1872 by the Kendals.
 This was followed by All at Sea in 1873, also starring the Kendals.
 In 1876, Grundy published The Days of His Vanity.
 He wrote Mammon for W. H. Vernon at the Strand Theatre in 1877 and After Long Years for the Folly Theatre in 1879.
 Early comedies included The Glass of Fashion (1882), The Silver Shield (1885), and the blank verse Clito for Wilson Barrett (1886).

 Grundy became well known as an adapter of French and German plays, cleaning them up for British audiences and revisiting the source material to craft his final product.
 As the protagonist in his 1900 play, A Debt of Honour, explains: "It all takes place in Paris: nobody pretends that such things happen here."
 Among his earlier successes at adapting European works were The Snowball at the Strand Theatre (1879), based on Oscar, ou le mari qui trompe sa femme by Eugène Scribe and Duvergne; In Honour Bound (1880), based on Scribe's Une Chaine; Dust at the Royalty Theatre (1881); The Glass of Fashion (1883); and A Wife's Sacrifice (1886).
 The Bells of Haslemere, written with H. Pettitt, was a success at the Adelphi Theatre in 1887.
 He also created a farce in three acts, The Arabian Nights (1887), an adaptation of von Moser's Haroun al Raschid; Pompadour, written with W. G. Wilts; and Mamma (1888), an adaptation of Les surprises du Divorce.

-Grundy's original libretti included the one-act "musical absurdity" Popsy Wopsy (1880), the full-length The Vicar of Bray (1882) and Pocahontas (1884), both with Edward Solomon.
+Grundy's original libretti included the one-act "musical absurdity" Popsy Wopsy (1880), the full-length operas The Vicar of Bray (1882) and Pocahontas (1884); all three with composer Edward Solomon.
 These Solomon and Grundy comic operas toured extensively in both Britain and the US.
 His Haddon Hall (1892), with Sir Arthur Sullivan, dramatised the legend of Dorothy Vernon's elopement from Haddon Hall with John Manners.